Skip to Main Content

 UConn Health Center affiliates: check the box for LM Stowe Library at UConn Health (not UConnFullText - UConn Health's authentication is not interoperable with UConn's NetID)

-Click SAVE to keep your changes. save settings
+Click SAVE to keep your changes.
+Blue "save" button on Google Scholar library links page

 Bibliography Managers (Optional)